 The paper/pencil assessments for grades 4, 8, and 11 were packaged by school, and shipped to districts to the attention of the District Assessment Contacts.
-DRC packed 32,965 standard writing booklets, 463 Spanish translation booklets, 3,027 manuals, and approximately 4,800 non-secure materials for testing sites.
+DRC packed 32,197 standard writing booklets, 504 Spanish translation booklets, 3,072 manuals, and approximately 7,500 non-secure materials for testing sites.
+DRC used UPS to deliver materials to the testing sites.
 DRC used UPS to deliver materials to the testing sites.